Finding Jesus at a Painful Craigslist Purchase

 The armoire probably weighed 700 pounds, and there was no way I could handle it myself, so I asked if there were any men around to help.
 Nope, the ladies were my moving help.
 I felt uneasy with this arrangement, but they assured me they were capable of providing assistance.

-So the next thing you know, the three of us were heaving the thing over the doorsteps and down to my SUV, which I had measured before to make sure the piece would fit inside.
+So the next thing you know, the three of us were using a hand truck to heave the thing over the doorsteps and down to my SUV, which I had measured before to make sure the piece would fit inside.
 We pushed and tilted and strained and heard cracking noises as we tried to wrestle the armoire into the back of the vehicle.
 But then came the horrific realization that it was about a half-inch too wide.

 We paused, panting for air.
 It wasn’t going to fit.

-“I’ll hitch my trailer on my car,” said Wendy, as sweat ran down her forehead.
+“I’ll hitch my trailer on my minivan,” said Wendy, as sweat ran down her forehead.
 “We can load it on there, and I’ll follow you to your house.”

-I felt like aborting the mission, but she was clearly desperate to get rid of the armoire, so I agreed.
+I felt like bailing at that point, but Wendy was clearly desperate to get rid of the armoire, so I agreed.
 And that’s when things went from bad to worse.

-We dragged the armoire onto the trailer, Wendy got into her minivan, and she turned the key.
-It wouldn’t start – she was out of gas.
-So Wendy went into the garage and brought out a gas container and pushed it up to the tank.
+Wendy went into the garage, brought out a gas container, and pushed it up to the tank.
 But when she tried to pour the gas in, it just spilled everywhere because the gas tank wouldn’t open up.
 That’s when her sister went and got this dog prodder mechanism and tried to stab the tank open.